Our 3 Days Family Holiday in Hamburg, Germany

-Since we are a family with kids, having enough space for each of us is essential.
+Since we are a family with kids already in their teens, having enough space for each of us is essential.
 Hotel rooms are not spacious and restrict everyone to a small room.
-So, off late, we have started booking through Airbnb.
+So, off late, we have started booking homestays.
 We usually reserve a flat or house, preferably with an equipped kitchen and a minimum of two bedrooms, so that each of us has our own space and there is always an option of cooking something.

-We, as a family, like having a good breakfast and starting our day, and Airbnb allows us to make simple meals at home.
+We, as a family, like having a good breakfast and starting our day, and a homestay allows us to make simple meals at home.
 Also, we like exploring the local supermarkets, finding what’s new, and trying out foods and drinks that are locally available.
-Airbnb is an excellent option for all the people who want to add this to their holiday experience.
+Homestays are an excellent option for all the people who want to add this to their holiday experience.

-For this trip, too, we booked an Airbnb, and as usual, the experience was great.
+For this trip, too, we booked a homestay, and as usual, the experience was great.

 In Hamburg, we used public transport to travel around places.

-We purchased the Hamburg card for 3 days from the main railway station on the day we reached.
-This card allowed us to use any public transport in Hamburg for 3 days.
+We purchased the Hamburg card for three days from the main railway station on the day we reached.
+This card allowed us to use any public transport in Hamburg for three days.
 The official website is:

 Now, let’s get on with the itinerary:

-Since our accommodation was a bit on the outskirts of Hamburg, it took us some time to reach there, check in, and get freshened.
+Since our accommodation was on the outskirts of Hamburg, it took us some time to reach there, check-in, and get freshened.
 We explored the place a bit, explored some local shops, and then called it a day.

 Day 2 :

-Our first destination for the day was the harbor, and the plan was to walk along the harbor and go on a ship tour.
+Our first destination for the day was the harbour, and the plan was to walk along the harbour and go on a ship tour.

 About Hamburg Hafenrundfahrt:

-From the harbor, many tourism companies organize ship tours ( called hefenrundfahrt in German), in which they explain and show (using an audio guide) important city landmarks, the various cargo and container ships, and interesting information about them.
+From the harbour, many tourism companies organize ship tours ( called hefenrundfahrt in German), explaining and showing (using an audio guide) important city landmarks, the various cargo and container ships, and interesting information about them.

 The tour lasts for about 2 hours and is quite interesting.
-It is best to take a window seat on the ship or move to the deck if the weather is favorable.
+If weather permits, it is best to take a window seat on the ship or move to the deck.
 Food and drinks are also available on the ship, which makes the overall experience quite enjoyable.
 I would quite recommend this tour as it is very unique to Hamburg.
 There are multiple options.
 You can take a 1-hour tour/2 hour tour ( like we did) or even a special twilight tour.
 Check out the below-given website:

 We alighted right in front of Elbphilharmonie.
 This was the next place we visited.

 Elbphilharmonie is a concert hall on the banks of the river Elbe.
 Its unique design stands out, and you cannot miss this massive structure if you are anywhere near the area.
-The glass building resting on a concrete structure resembles a huge wave and harmonizes well with the backdrop of the harbor and the river.
+The glass building resting on a concrete structure resembles a colossal wave and harmonizes well with the backdrop of the harbour and the river.

 Even if you don’t watch a show, climb the terrace to get a top view of the city below.
 Climbing to the terrace is free of cost and is a must-do activity if you are close by.
 The views of the port city from the terrace of Elbphilharmonie are fantastic and offer great photo ops.

 After visiting Elbphilharmonie, we made a short lunch stop and explored the city on foot.
 The next destination we saw was the Saint Nikolai memorial.
-It wasn’t planned, but we were glad we chanced upon this place while walking in the city and exploring it.
+It wasn’t planned, but we were glad we chanced upon this place while exploring it in the city.

 About St. Nikolai Memorial:

-This was the site of a Gothic cathedral built completely in wood in the early 12th century.
+This was the site of a Gothic cathedral built entirely in wood in the early 12th century.
 Later, in the 14th century, its reconstruction was done in brick.
-But all was lost when it got completely destroyed in the great fire of 1842.
-It was rebuilt, but again the allied bombings during the second world war destroyed major parts of the cathedral, leaving it in ruins just like many other parts of the city.
-Due to its height, its visibility was high, and hence was a major target during the air bombings.
-Many years after its complete destruction, it was revived.
+But all was lost when it got destroyed in the great fire of 1842.
+It was rebuilt, but the Allied bombings during the second world war destroyed significant parts of the cathedral, leaving it in ruins like many other parts of the city.
+Due to its height, its visibility was high and hence was a primary target during the air bombings.
+Many years after its destruction, it was revived.
 Today, it is a memorial.
-It houses an information center, and one can also use the elevator inside the tower to reach the viewing platform to enjoy panoramic views of Hamburg.
-Anyone interested in history will find this place very interesting.
+It houses an information centre, and one can also use the elevator inside the tower to reach the viewing platform to enjoy panoramic views of Hamburg.
+Anyone interested in history will find this place fascinating.